Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - name: A-Rank
 ---
 ## D-Rank
+#### --( Ageshio – Rising Tide )—
+The technique itself is simply a strong upward strike utilizing the weapon’s weight to add more leverage to the attack, either by starting from the ground, or bouncing the weapon off of a different surface (such as a wall, to every jounin teacher's dismay) in order to bring it back up with speed.
+For some it’s a true stance they keep whilst utilizing their weapon, and others it’s just following the movements of their opponents as they swing upward toward them.
+Many a kirigakure genin have been found in the training grounds debating the complexity (or lack thereof) of this technique.

+-	Stmaina: As Weapon + 4
+-	Damage: As Weapon
+-	Speed: As Weapon
+-	Type: Large, Melee

+Effects:  Any negative accuracy your weapon has for this technique is negated (as though the weapon had no bonus or penalty to Accuracy).
+If your last attack within 20 IC was using the same weapon you’re using for this technique, and you successfully hit with it, you gain +15% to your PDB for this attack.

 #### --( Fukumikuchi Hari - Hidden Mouth Needles )--
 The user is able to summon needles from within their mouth and spit them at their opponents with force comparative to have been thrown.
 It's useful at point-blank range for catching the opponent by surprise, but becomes predictable with repeated use.